Vivid-IOV-Labs/nft-issuance/README.md

 ### Usage

-It is recommended to use this web service in conjunction with the accompanying frontend, which can be located here :- [peerkat-nft-frontend](https://github.com/Vivid-IOV-Labs/peerkat-nft-frontend).
+It is recommended to use this web service in conjunction with the accompanying frontend, which can be located here : [peerkat-nft-frontend](https://github.com/Vivid-IOV-Labs/peerkat-nft-frontend).

 At present a User would need to regenerate XRPL wallet credentials and add them to the ".env" file when creating new NFTs.
-We plan to add improvements this repository via updates and create supporting documentation.
+This project is still on-going and we plan to add improvements to this repository.

 It is recommended to run a local MongoDB database when using this application locally.
-Information on how to install MongoDB can be found here :- [Install MongoDB](https://docs.mongodb.com/guides/server/install/).
+Information on how to install MongoDB can be found here : [Install MongoDB](https://docs.mongodb.com/guides/server/install/).

 It is also recommended to add "Xumm xApp" API credentials to the ".env" file, when using this application.
-More information about "Xumm" and "xApp" can be found here :- [What are xApps](https://xumm.readme.io/docs/what-are-xapps).
+More information about "Xumm xApp" can be found here : [What are xApps](https://xumm.readme.io/docs/what-are-xapps).

-Use command "npm run start:dev" when working with this application locally.
+Use command ```npm run start:dev``` when working with this application locally.

-### Main Routes (Example)
+### Main Route Examples

 POST /nft

     Body

-        ```{
+        {
             "token_name": String,
             "title": String,
             "domain_protocol": String
-        }```
+        }

 POST /nft/approve

     Body

-        ```{
+        {
             "id": String //(Local Database ID)
-        }```
+        }

 POST /nft/issue

     Body

-        ```{
+        {
             "id": String //(Local Database ID)
-        }```
+        }

 POST /nft/claim

     Body

-        ```{
+        {
             "id": String //(Local Database ID)
-        }```
+        }

 ### Outcomes